 Gerardo Mato is chairman of Global Banking & Markets - Americas at HSBC Securities (USA) Inc., a subsidiary of HSBC Holdings plc (NYSE:HSBC).
 In his role, Mato leads client engagement for leading companies across the United States, Canada, and Latin America.
 He is based in New York City.
 Mato has more than 20 years of loan origination experience, acting as a strategic capital-raising advisor to governments and large-cap companies across the Americas.
 He joined HSBC in 2002 from Merrill Lynch.

 Chief of the Cabinet of Ministers, Argentina

-Marcos Peña is cabinet chief of President Mauricio Macri’s cabinet of ministers.
-Previously, he served as general secretary of the government of the City of Buenos Aires.
-Peña was also a deputy in the Buenos Aires City legislature between 2003 and 2007, representing the Republican Proposal party (PRO).
+Marcos Peña has been Argentina’s chief of the cabinet of ministers since December 2015.
+Previously, he served as secretary general of the government of the City of Buenos Aires.
+Mr. Peña was also a deputy in the Buenos Aires City legislature between 2003 and 2007, representing the Republican Proposal party (PRO).
 He is a founding member of the PRO’s National Council.
-He has held positions in various NGOs, including the Center for the Implementation of Public Policies Promoting Equity and Growth (CIPPEC) and Poder Ciudadano, with a focus on state reform and transparency.
+He has held positions in various NGOs, including the Center for the Implementation of Public Policies Promoting Equity and Growth (CIPPEC) and Poder Ciudadano.
+Mr.

 Provisional President of the Senate, Argentina